waterwheel31/CarND-Kidnapped-Vehicle-Project/README.md

 ## Results

 - The filter locates the position with limited errors
-- See the gif image above
+- See the gif image above (blue circle shows the estimated vehicle position)

 ## How to Run